Los Angeles provides no limit of things to do, some awesome and some not so awesome.

-Since time is precious in this fast paced city, we decided to curate a list of things to do in Los Angeles every week end that’ll help you decide how you want to spend your limited supply of attention (not to mention dollars!).
+Since time is precious in this fast paced city we curate a list of things to do in Los Angeles for every weekend that’ll help you decide how you want to spend your limited supply of attention (not to mention dollars!).

 Also remember you can always go to our L.A. events calendar page to get an updated rundown of what’s happening around the city.

 [IMPORTANT: Want our latest ‘things to do’ rundowns sent straight to your email inbox?
 Sign-up for our newsletter program]

 Keep in mind that while we retain complete editorial control of our content, for some of the ticketing options provided we utilize affiliate links and receive a commission if you purchase through our links.

 1. The L.A.
 Zoo’s annual Roaring Nights is back with an awesome assortment of music, food trucks, animal encounters, new exhibits and more.
 This week’ theme is 60’s Safari Night.
 DISCOUNTED (via Goldstar)